Bitcoin-Product-Community/opportunities/.github/ISSUE_TEMPLATE/post-a-volunteer-foss-opportunity.md

 Project name:
 Project summary (~5 sentences):
 Is it open-source?:
-Role: *Examples including product manager, marketer, community builder, etc.*
+Role: *Examples including product manager, marketer, community builder, etc. Add an appropriate label if it is available as well.*

 # Team Dynamics
 About how many core contributors are involved?
 What are their roles?